Table of Contents

 CBD MCT OIL

 MCT oil has 90% saturated fat, which makes it a fantastic carrier for CBD since cannabinoids are fat-soluble.
-Since MCT can successfully absorb cannabinoids, the result is a potent and effective CBD-infused MCT oil that can be used as an additive in any food you choose.
+Because MCT can successfully absorb cannabinoids from your CBD hemp flower, small buds, or shake, the result is a potent and effective CBD-infused MCT oil that can be used as an additive in any food you choose.
 When baking, you can use the CBD-infused MCT oil as a substitute for 25-50% of the amount of butter you would use in your baking.
 Tweedle Farms has a CBD MCT oil that is ready to use and comes in a convenient dropper.
 However, if you’re the type that likes to make your own, here’s our step-by-step process to make your own CBD MCT oil.

 CBD Coconut Oil

 Like MCT oil, coconut oil’s high-fat content makes it ideal as a carrier for CBD.
 The oil’s fat allows it to easily absorb the hemp flower’s cannabinoids, which are fat-soluble.
 Coconut oil is commonly used as an ingredient in baking recipes, and making CBD-infused coconut oil can be an ideal additive to your baked goods.
-To learn more about making CBD coconut oil, check out our list of recipes.
+To learn more about making CBD coconut oil, check out our recipe here.

 Our CBD Recipes